Alone with You (Jake Owen song)

 "Alone with You" is a song written by Shane McAnally, Catt Gravitt and J. T. Harding, and recorded by American country music artist Jake Owen.
 It is the eighth single of his career, and was released in October 2011 as the second single from his album Barefoot Blue Jean Night.
+It achieved commercial success, becoming Owen's second number one single.

 Content

 The song is in the key of G major with a moderate tempo, a vocal range of B3-C5 and a main chord pattern of GM7-Em7-C.